 Such pluralism is a stubborn fact.
-Those that understand the far are, outnumbered by those that do not, and majority has no intention of learning from the minority.
+Those that understand far the are outnumbered by those that do not, and majority has no intention of learning from the minority.
 The classicist can rightly argue that classical culture is morally superior to its modern successor.
-Undifferentiated consciousness has no notion of what is meant by differentiated consciousness, and it will have no notion of it until it ceases to be undifferentiated and becomes differentated; indeed, it will have no adequate notion until it attains the fourfold differentiation. it becomes triply differentiated of Finally, the unconverted or partially converted can appeal to the parable of the cockle (Mt 13, 24 - 30) and that appeal can more readily be granted If they do not insist on governing or teaching the churcht if they do not insist on governing the church or teaching in it.
+Under Undiffer intentiated consciousness has no notion of what is meant by differentiated consciousness, and it will have no notion of it until it ceases to be undifferentiated and becomes differentiated; indeed, it will have no adequate notion until it attains the fourfold differentiation.

+It becomes triply differentiated finally, the unconverted or partially converted can appeal to the parable of the cockle (Mt 13, 24 - 30) and that appeal can more readily be granted if they do not insist on governing or teaching the church; if they do not insist on governing the church or teaching in it.

-9. The Imputability and Historicity of by Dogus
+The Immutability and Historicity of De Dogge